 For Fixed, Concurrent and Enterprise License Customers, the licensing procedure is below.

-EVS Enterprise and EnterVol Client-Server installations use the C Tech Universal License Server just as other EVS licenses do, but the license is locked to the server CPU, not to the USB dongle (key).
+EnterVol Client-Server installations use the C Tech Universal License Server just as other licenses do, but the license is locked to the server CPU, not to the USB dongle (key).

 To request a license that has been purchased and paid for, you must do the following: